 The Council consulted on a preliminary draft charging schedule from December 2013 to January 2014.
 However, since 2014, the project has been held in abeyance whilst the Council considers how it may take CIL forward.
 The 2015 Local Development Scheme identifies a timetable for progressing the CIL beginning from December 2015 with adoption in July 2017 but this has not taken place.
-The matter is considered annually but Councillors have not yet resolved to take this forward.

 This matter has not been progressed owing to the publication of the Housing White Paper 'Fixing our Broken Housing Market' February 2017 and the Government's commitment to review the current system of developer contributions.
 The government has further signalled its intention to reform and streamline developer contributions through the 'Planning for the Future' White Paper published August 2020.
 Future infrastructure funding will be considered when more information is known about the government's plans for reforming developer contributions.
-In the meantime Section 106 of the Town and Country Planning Act is the Council's preferred approach to securing high-quality mitigation to make proposals acceptable.
-The 2020 Housing Delivery Action Plan identified reviewing S106 procedures and appointing a Monitoring Officer as an identified action to improve housing delivery.
-Recruitment was placed on hold during the Covid-19 pandemic.
-Positive progress against this action will be further reported in the 2021/2022 AMR.
+In the meantime, Section 106 of the Town and Country Planning Act is the Council's preferred approach to securing high-quality mitigation to make proposals acceptable.
+The 2021 Housing Delivery Action Plan identified reviewing S106 procedures and appointing a Monitoring Officer as an identified action to improve housing delivery.
+The Council has now appointed a dedicated S106 Monitoring Officer to support the delivery of planning services.

-During 2020/2021 the Council published its first Infrastructure Funding Statement.
+During 2021/2022 the Council published its second Infrastructure Funding Statement.
 The report provides information on the monetary (and non-monetary) contributions sought and received from developers for the provision of infrastructure to support development in Ipswich.
 The report is available to view here.